1st and 4th Missouri Consolidated Infantry Regiment: Vicksburg

 After the retreat from Champion Hill, the 1st and 4th Missouri (Consolidated) was next engaged on May 17, at the Battle of Big Black River Bridge.
 Cockrell's brigade, Green's brigade, and a brigade of Tennessee soldiers commanded by Brigadier General John C. Vaughn had formed a line protecting the bridge over the Big Black River.
 A Union charge broke the Confederate line, forcing most of the Confederates into a retreat that turned into a rout towards the river crossing.
 The 1st and 4th Missouri (Consolidated) provided a rear guard for the fleeing Confederates, and was one of the few Confederate units to leave the field without routing.
 After the fight at the Big Black River, the Confederate army retreated within the defenses of Vicksburg.
-During the Siege of Vicksburg, the 1st and 4th Missouri (Consolidated) helped defeat Union attacks on May 19 and 22, and the regiment captured the flag of the 8th Missouri Infantry (Union) during the former engagement.
+During the Siege of Vicksburg, the 1st and 4th Missouri (Consolidated) helped defeat Union attacks on May 19 and 22, and the regiment captured the flag of the 8th Missouri Infantry Regiment during the former engagement.
 The regiment also saw action on July 1, helping to plug a gap in the Confederate line after a Union mine exploded a portion of the Confederate line.
 During the siege, the regiment lost 34 men killed and 59 wounded; the remaining 344 men of the regiment were captured by Union forces when the Confederate garrison surrendered on July 4.
 After the surrender, the men of the regiment were paroled, and were ordered to wait at Demopolis, Alabama until officially exchanged.
 Many of the Missourians did not report to Demopolis.
 The prisoner exchange process was completed on September 12, allowing the unit to rejoin Confederate service.
 In October, the regiment became part of the division of Major General Samuel French at Meridian, Mississippi.
 The regiment was later transferred to Mobile, Alabama, and then served patrol duty for a time in northern Alabama.